paulstothard/helpful_commands/README.md

 Running an nf-core pipeline on a full data set requires preparing the necessary input files and providing more information to the pipeline using command-line parameters.
 See the [nf-core/sarek documentation](https://nf-co.re/sarek) for more information on how to do this with the sarek pipeline.
 You will also want to increase the time requested in the `sarek.sbatch` file.

+It isn't unusual for some jobs to fail when running a pipeline on a full data set.
+These failures can be due to a variety of reasons, including insufficient resources requested, or a problem with the input data.
+The error messages in the `.out` file serve as a starting point when trying to overcome these problems.
+The `-resume` option helps to minimize the impact of these failures by allowing the pipeline to resume from the point of failure.

 Note that the scratch folder is regularly cleaned out by administrators.
 If you want to keep the pipeline results, move them to your `project` or `home` folder, or download them to your local computer.

 ### View statistics related to the efficiency of resource usage of a completed job